![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I decided to follow the stream downhill.
 After all, I knew my enemies were uphill from here.
 And that consistently going down should generally get me out of the danger zone.
 At least for now.

 Thus began my biggest ever off-road trek with Shadowfast.
+It's a good thing I didn't know what lay ahead!

 It didn't take long for me to find my way blocked by a large fallen tree laying across the stream bed.
 I couldn't go around it because the surrounding woods were too dense.

-So I had to use the tow rope and my come-along (hand winch) to move it.
-It took several go-rounds and maybe 45 minutes all told.
+So I had to use both my tow ropes (I had two) and my come-along (hand winch) to move it.
+It took several go-rounds, and maybe 45 minutes all told.
+Way too long.
+But I finally got a big enough gap so that we could squeeze through, and we motored on.

-Just before you reached the plunging depths of the sinkhole though there was a ravine which went up on the left.
+Just before you reached the plunging depths of the sinkhole though, there was a ravine which went up on the left.
 The cleft was wide enough for Shadow to climb, at least so far as the eye could see.
 So we did.

 Although we were now headed up again, we'd by then put enough horizontal distance between us and possible pursuit that I didn't expect to meet them here.

 I'd heard nothing of anything man-made since the fall-- except for ourselves.
-Of course, as Shadow had been running constantly I could have missed some sounds beneath his rumbling.
+Of course, as Shadow had been running constantly, I could have missed some sounds beneath his rumbling.

 Uh oh.
 I winced.
-My excuse would only be unbeatable if it wasn't unbelievable.
+My excuse would only be unbeatable, if it wasn't unbelievable.
 I had no significant personal injuries for proof, and Shadow didn't look that bad either.
 Ouch!
+Oh well.
+I'd face that music when the song came up.

+Crap!
+We couldn't afford to get stuck here!
 I had to stop and consider my options.
 The ravine was getting steeper, which also added to Shadow's travails.

 The present larger ravine was only steep a little ways further, and after that the mountain seemed to level out some.
 The transition point between the two terrain features was tantalizingly close.

-But we could never make it piddling along like we were.
+But we could never make it, piddling along like we were.
+So stop piddling!
+I told myself.

+Up to now we'd been taking it easy, due to being in the rough, and our (automotive) design being made largely for smooth asphalt roads.
 But Shadow and I had tackled the rough at much higher speeds than this before.
 And it looked like that was called for again.

-But I'd have to consider not only our acceleration path but our deceleration possibilities too.
+But I'd have to consider not only our acceleration path, but our deceleration possibilities too.
 So I climbed up to the more level feature of the mountain, examining our theoretical future path.
-I walked it for a while, constantly reminding myself that Shadow could be covering about the same amount of ground in a second that I could walk in a minute.
+I walked it for a while, constantly reminding myself that Shadow could be covering about the same amount of ground in a second, that I could walk in a minute.

 I clasped my hands behind my head as I scanned the surroundings for a better option.
 But there were none.

 Mid-afternoon was turning into early evening, and the shadows were deepening in our little piece of the woods.
 Soon it would be too dark to even make an attempt.
+Plus, I didn't want to be bouncing lights around after dark here, giving away our position to possible foes.

 I re-examined the route and practiced the maneuver in my mind.
 Once, twice, three times.
 Then I went over it again.
 Yeah, we could do it.
 Maybe.

 After that I listed my priorities.
 One, get up enough speed so momentum will get us over the edge.
 Two, try to only use as much speed as absolutely necessary to get top-side, as too much would cause other problems.
 Three, try nudging gently to the left immediately after doing that hard right over the edge, in order that the hard left at the rock outcropping might be a little less extreme.
-Of course the narrow path wouldn't allow much such nudging ahead of time.
+Of course, the narrow path wouldn't allow much such nudging ahead of time.
 Four...the heck with four.
-I already had enough to do.
+I already had enough to do!

 I tried to mentally calculate the perfect speed for making it over the edge, but knew it would truly depend on the conditions of the moment.
 Agh!